-Federal Communications Commission (FCC).
+Federal Communications Commission (FCC)104

 The Federal Communications Commission, created in 1934, is an independent agency charged with regulating interstate and international communications by radio, television, wire, satellite, and cable.
 The FCC is also charged with promoting the safety of life and property through wire and radio communications.
 The mandate of the FCC under the Communications Act is to make available to all people of the United States a rapid, efficient, nationwide, and worldwide wire and radio communications service.
 The FCC performs five major functions to fulfill this charge: spectrum allocation, creating rules to promote fair competition and protect consumers where required by market conditions, authorization of service, enhancement of public safety and homeland security, and enforcement.
 The FCC obtains the majority of its funding through the collection of regulatory fees pursuant to Title I, Section 9, of the Communications Act of 1934; therefore, its direct appropriation is considerably less than its overall budget.

-For FY2008, the House of Representatives approved a budget of \$313 million (a direct appropriation of \$1 million and the remainder to be collected through regulatory fees), \$21.7 million above 2007 and the same as the President's budget request.
-Specifically, this budget would allow:
+For FY2008, the Consolidated Appropriations Act provides \$313 million (a direct appropriation of \$1 million and the remainder to be collected through regulatory fees), \$21.7 million above FY2007 and the same as the President's budget request.105 Specifically, the act allows: